Police brace for Sri Lanka rally against port lease to China

 “We are against leasing the lands where people live and do their farming, while there are identified lands for an industrial zone,” said Chanaka, the district lawmaker.
 “When you give away such a vast area of land you can’t stop the area becoming a Chinese colony.”

-After the lease expires, it can be negotiated for another 99 years, according to the government contract.
+After the lease expires, it can be negotiated for another 99 years, according to the framework agreement, whose terms are still being negotiated.
 The government also has proposed to lease another 15,000 acres (6,070 hectares) in Hambantota district and adjoining Moneragala district for an industrial zone.

 The Rev. Magama Mahanama, from an organization calling itself the Monks’ Organization to Protect National Assets, said that the clergy following an ancient tradition would issue a decree to the government to stop the leasing.
 Historically, kings in predominantly Buddhist Sri Lanka are said to have abided by decrees issued by Buddhist monks.